LLM generation novelty through the lens of semantic similarity: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the T\"ubingen AI Center.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting EN.
 AP and MB acknowledge financial support by the Federal Ministry of Education and Research (BMBF), FKZ: 011524085B and Open Philanthropy Foundation funded by the Good Ventures Foundation.
+This work was supported by Institute for Information \& communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (RS-2019-II190075, Artificial Intelligence Graduate School Program(KAIST)).